gihanf/grocery-organiser/README.md

 [ ] Flesh out all services for remaining stores, UDAYA, IGA [ ] Create an integration test to make sure the context loads correctly.
 E.g. delete a property from application.property (prod) and context will fail to start.
-[ ] How to write tests that check something was logged
+[ ] How to write tests that check something was logged [ ] Use the shopping list printer somewhere

 [ ] OCR to read handwritten text.
     - Google docs?